How to beat bloating: the research

 5 tips to beat the bloat

-The good news is that you don't need to suffer from bloating for ever - as well as Gut Works and Debloat & Detox, here are 5 important tips to get on top - and stay on top - of bloating.
+The good news is that you don't need to suffer from bloating for ever.
+Here are 5 important tips to combat and stay on top of bloating.

 1. Don't eat when stressed

-When your body is anxious or stressed it triggers the ‘flight or fight’ response, which deprioritises and conserves non-essential functions, of which digestion is one.
+Our survey showed that 78% of respondents feel stressed or anxious at least once a week, and it can have a very detrimental impact on our gut health.
+When your body is anxious or stressed it triggers the ‘flight or fight’ response, which deprioritises and conserves non-essential functions, of which digestion is one of these.
 Your stomach acid becomes less efficient in breaking down foods, and your gut motility slows down, leading to bloating.

 If you’re feeling tight, anxious or stressed, take lots of deep breaths before eating.
 Let other people start and until your body relaxes.
 Even cooking a big meal for lots of people can raise your levels of stress and hinder your digestion of the meal you’ve just cooked!
 Pause, breathe, take a few minutes before you start eating.